All Episodes

 He's 16 years old, weighs 115 pounds.

-Okay, he has a red Make America Great Again hat, but according to these documents, he's not really political in any way, has no history of that, just wearing that hat.
+He has a red Make America Great Again hat, but according to these documents, he's not really political in any way, has no history of that, just wearing that hat.

-I cannot understand the reaction to a hat that says make America Great Again.
+I cannot understand the reaction to a hat that says Make America Great Again.

-But as we now know, it is like a uh trigger for angry, indoctrinated, hateful left-wingers that think that means, oh, come and punch me, kick me.
+But as we now know, it is like a trigger for angry, indoctrinated, hateful left-wingers that think that means, oh, come and punch me, kick me.

-Remember what they said that they wanted to do some of the things that were said by Hollywood stars about Nicholas Sandman.
+Remember what they said that they wanted to do, some of the things that were said by Hollywood stars about Nicholas Sandman.

 We've covered it all.

-I'm gonna tell you something.
+I'm going to tell you something.

 This is only the beginning.